oddpre/christmasFun/README.md

-// Future fixes (Will try to commit these changes before the deadline)
+// Future fixes (Will try to commit these changes before the deadline of 23:30)
-* I need the logo to be in the middle, there is no questioning it.
+* I want the logo to be in the middle
-	* Use the translate X function again?
-I hate this solution.
+* Fix the navigation bar. (fixed)

-* Fix the navigation bar.
+I simply hadn't worked good enough on this assignment, and I noticed from everyone elses presentation.
+I will stop doing the bare-minimum and put in more effort for next year, that's my goal at least!